I'm Your Man (Leonard Cohen album): Album cover

 The album cover may be Cohen's most memorable, featuring the dapper singer eating a banana.
-As recounted in Ira Nadel's Various Positions, Cohen was at a Los Angeles warehouse to watch the filming of Jennifer Warnes's video "First We Take Manhattan" and was photographed by publicist Sharon Weisz in his dark glasses, charcoal gray pin-striped suit, and white T-shirt chomping on a banana: "Sharon showed it to me later and it seemed to sum me up perfectly.
+As recounted in Ira Nadel's Various Positions, Cohen was at a Los Angeles warehouse to watch the filming of Jennifer Warnes's music video "First We Take Manhattan" and was photographed by publicist Sharon Weisz in his dark glasses, charcoal gray pin-striped suit, and white T-shirt chomping on a banana: "Sharon showed it to me later and it seemed to sum me up perfectly.
 'Here's this guy looking cool,' I thought, 'in shades and a nice suit.
 He seems to have a grip on things, an idea of himself.'
 And it suddenly occurred to me that's everyone's dilemma: at the times we think we're the coolest, what everyone else sees is a guy with his mouth full of banana."
 Cohen liked the image so much that he not only used it for the album cover but as the poster images of his 1988 world tour.